 Spend 6 days out at Roots and leave with a set of primitive hunting gear.
 Offering these classes together provides the opportunity for students to fully submerge themselves in the skills for 6 days straight.
-Check out the class descriptions of these three courses for more information.
+Check out the class descriptions of these two courses for more information.

 The bow has captivated peoples' hearts and minds from the depths of time to the present.
 The Self Bow Building class will bring the student from a seasoned stave to a finished, hunting weight long bow.
 Although mostly workshop, a series of several short lectures will be given to expand on subjects such as: wood selection and harvesting, bow design and performance, tillering, and instinctive shooting.
 The class will cover primitive bow building on a conceptual level as well as each step in the technical process from peeling back the bark to twisting your own strings.
 We will also discuss the bow in the context of survival skills.